SLOTH BEARS: CHARACTERISTICS, BEHAVIOR AND REPRODUCTION

 SLOTH BEARS

-The sloth bear is a small- to medium-size bear found in the lowland forests of India, Nepal, Sri Lanka, Bhutan and Bangladesh.
-Able to thrive in a variety of habits, including thorn scrub, grasslands and dense forests, as long a sufficient food supply is available, these animals are unique among bear species in that they feed primarily on ants and termites like and anteater and females carry their young on their back.
+Sloth bears (Melursus ursinus) are small- to medium-size bears found in the lowland forests of India, Nepal, Sri Lanka and Bhutan.
+They were found in Bangladesh but are now considered extinct there.
+Able to thrive in a variety of habits, including thorn scrub, grasslands, wet rain forests,hills with shrubs trees and stones and dense forests, as long a sufficient food supply is available, these animals are unique among bear species in that they feed primarily on ants and termites like anteaters and females carry their young on their back.
 [Source: Adele Conover, Smithsonian; John Eliot, National Geographic, November 2004]

-It is estimated that between 10,000 and 25,000 sloth bears remain, primarily in enclaves scattered across India, where between 6,000 and 11,000 of them live .
-Their numbers have been reduced by poaching and habitat loss.
+It is estimated that between 10,000 and 25,000 sloth bears remain, primarily in enclaves scattered across India, where between 6,000 and 11,000 of them live.
+On the International Union for Conservation of Nature (IUCN) Red List they are listed as Vulnerable.
+In CITES (Convention on International Trade in Endangered Species of Wild) they are in Appendix I, which lists species that are the most endangered among CITES-listed animals and plants.
+Sloth bear numbers have been reduced by poaching and habitat loss.
 In the old days they were hunted out of many areas.
-Now they survive mostly in isolated enclaves.
-In some part of India cubs are abducted for the dancing bear trade.
-Sloth bears many of the same areas as tigers and conservation efforts to help tigers have also helped sloth bears.
+In some part of India cubs have been abducted for the dancing bear trade.
+Sloth bears occupy many of the same areas as tigers and conservation efforts to help tigers have also helped sloth bears.

 Sloth Bear Behavior